M60 tank: M68 105 mm main gun

-An M48A2C was fit with the 90 mm M41 and tested with the new T300E53 HEAT round.
+An M48A2C was fitted with the 90 mm M41 and tested with the new T300E53 HEAT round.
 A smoothbore version of the 90 mm, the T208E9, was mounted on the T95E1 tank and tested the T320E62 Armour-Piercing Discarding Sabot (APDS) round.
 An American variant of the British Royal Ordnance L7 tank gun, under the US designation 105 mm T254E1, was mounted on the T95E2 and tested with British APDS ammunition.
 Finally, two versions of the 120 mm gun from the M103 were trialed, the existing M58 model and a lightened variant known as T123E6 which was mounted on the T95E4.

 The T123E6 was preferred by the Ordnance Department because its ammunition, the same as that for the M58 gun, was already at an advanced state of development.
 However, the ammunition was in two parts, shell and propellant bag, which required significant time to load.
 In the M103 this was addressed by adding a second loader, but a medium tank would not have the internal space needed for another crewmember and the firing rate would suffer as a result.
-In testing it demonstrated a maximum rate of 4 rounds per minute vs. the T254's 7 rpm.
+In testing it demonstrated a maximum rate of four rounds per minute vs. the seven rounds per minute for the T254.

-Based on these tests, the 105 mm T254E1 was selected, modified to the T254E2 and standardized as the "Cannon, 105 mm Gun, M68".
+Based on these tests, the 105 mm T254E1 was selected, modified to the T254E2, and standardized as the "Cannon, 105 mm Gun, M68".
 It used a vertical drop breechblock instead of the T254E1's horizontal sliding breechblock.
-Until American-made barrels could be obtained with comparable accuracy, British X15/L52 barrels were to be used.
-US built XM24/L52 barrels (218.5 in in length) fitted with an eccentric bore evacuator were used for the M60-series starting in June 1959 but retained interchangeability with the British X15/L52 barrel.
+Until American-made barrels could be obtained with comparable accuracy, British barrels were to be used.
+US built XM24/L52 barrels - 218.5 in in length - fitted with an eccentric bore evacuator were used for the M60-series starting in June 1959 but retained interchangeability with the British X15/L52 barrel.